 I am an attorney and have been handling Lemon Law NJ claims for 23 years.
 In a successful case, cars are often bought back by the manufacturer and the consumer gets a refund.
 People sometimes ask what happens to those defective cars.
 Are they taken out and crushed?
 No, the cars are sent to auction and simply put back into circulation as used cars.
 I have heard all kinds of stories over the years about the extent car companies go in “fixing” cars before they are sold.
 These policies vary from manufacturer to manufacturer and probably change all the time.

 The real question though is: What information is passed along with the car to let future owners know of its history?
 And, would Carfax pick it up?
-To learn a bit more about this, I grabbed five VINs at random of cars which had been bought back by Big Three automakers from clients of mine.
-I then ran the VINs through Carfax.
+To learn a bit more about this, I grabbed five VINs at random of cars which had been bought back by Big Three automakers from clients of mine, three of which were Chevrolets, which can also be bought/leased elsewhere – if you’re not interested in the cars I’ve mentioned below, you could always look into getting a Wichita Chevrolet Silverado 1500 instead.
+But anyway, I then ran the VINs of these vehicles through Carfax.
 I got 5 reports for $49.99 since I was bulk-purchasing.
 Here is what I found:

 Car One was a Chevrolet Cobalt, and Carfax makes no mention of a lemon law buy back.
 The report does reveal that it was “Listed as a manufacturer vehicle Sold at auction.”
 Should I worry?
 The smiling fox says,”Millions of used vehicles are bought and sold at auction every year.”
 The good news in this report is that the mileage shown, according to Carfax, is “LOW MILEAGE.”
 Carfax does not hint that the reason this car has been driven so little is that it is beset with electrical problems.